Loading…

 Leadership Development Coordinator, USBE - Utah State Board of Education

 Dr. Quinn Kellis is the Leadership Development Coordinator at USBE.
-He is also the lead administrator for the Statewide Online Education Program (SOEP), Accreditation Liaison, Rural Schools Liaison, and chair of the Utah Coalition of Education Leaders.
-He is a former superintendent...
+He leads the USBE School Improvement team, is the Accreditation Liaison, Rural Schools Liaison, and chair of the Utah Coalition of Education Leaders.
+He is a former superintendent from Arizona where he served 32 years...
 Read More →

 avatar for Kody Colvin